Voltaire Foundation

 The Voltaire Foundation is a research department of the University of Oxford, founded by Theodore Besterman in the 1970s.
 It publishes the definitive edition of the Complete Works of Voltaire (Œuvres complètes de Voltaire), as well as Oxford University Studies in the Enlightenment (previously SVEC, Studies on Voltaire and the Eighteenth Century), a monograph series devoted to the eighteenth century, and the correspondences (letters) of several key French thinkers.
-Directed by Professor Nicholas Cronk, it forms part of Oxford's Humanities Division.
+Directed by Thomas Wynn, it forms part of Oxford's Humanities Division.

 Origin

 In the 1950s, the bibliographer and translator Theodore Besterman started to collect, transcribe and publish all of Voltaire's writings.
 He founded the Voltaire Institute and Museum in Geneva where he began publishing collected volumes of Voltaire's correspondence.
 During the final years of his life, Besterman opened discussions with the University of Oxford.
 These culminated in him naming the university his residuary legatee and arranging for the posthumous transfer of his collection of books and manuscripts, which included many collective editions, to the Taylor Institution (the university centre for modern languages).
 The Institution dedicated a room as the Voltaire Room in January 1975, to house Besterman's collection and The Taylor Institution's own.
 Following Besterman’s death on 10 November 1976, the Voltaire Foundation was vested permanently in the University of Oxford.